 About Us ——–> ABOUT US

 We’ve found that setting up one connection for a production/live site, and one connection for a testing/staging site is ideal.
-The production site would be used for any live content, and the testing site could run the all caps scenario as mentioned above.
+The production site would be used for any live content, and the testing site could run the all-caps scenario as mentioned above.
 When testing, you can identify what fields may not be sent for translation, and work with your developer to ensure all required fields are included in the project.
-After all testing is complete, please alert your provider so they can flush/clear that project on their end.
+After all the testing is complete, please alert your provider so they can flush/clear that project on their end.

 Decide how you would like to handle the review process

 If you have in-country reviewers who will review the translated content, make sure to discuss this with your translation provider so they can set up the proper workflow.
 The most cost-effective approach is to have your reviewers review the content in a bilingual export from the translation provider’s system.
-This will allow for any changes made during the review to be incorporated seamlessly into the final content and your Translation Memory will stay consistent, correct and up to date.
+This will allow for any changes made during the review to be incorporated seamlessly into the final content and your Translation Memory will stay consistent, correct, and up to date.

 If you’d prefer to have your team review the content in the finished translated website that is also possible.
 The reviewers would need to take good notes and take screenshots to show your translation provider what they want to change.
 Your translation provider would then need to make those changes in their Translation Management System and push the translations back through the plugin.
 A typical bilingual file sent for client review looks like this:

 You want to avoid making manual changes on the translation pages in the plugin.
 All changes should flow through the plugin to allow the website to stay up to date and for you to retain the material in your Translation Memory.
-Manual onsite translations can’t be added to the TM later which will put you at a great disadvantage regarding time, cost and quality when you make updates to the English in the future.
+Manual onsite translations can’t be added to the TM later, which will put you at a great disadvantage regarding time, cost, and quality when you make updates to the English in the future.

 Consult WPML help articles